mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 	}
 }
 </pre>
-...and register it with the EnumMessageKeyProvider ; a good place for that is the Application's init() method :\n
+...and register it with the EnumMessageKeyProvider ; a good place for that is the Application's init() method :

 <pre lang="java" colla="+">
 public class WicketTipsApplication extends WebApplication {
 	@Override